Skip to main content

 Boston Consulting Group research indicates that personalisation can boost revenue by 6% to 10%.

-Personalisation can boost revenue by 6% to 10%
+Boston Consulting Group found that personalisation can boost revenue by 6% to 10% in retail and marketing contexts.

 The Crucial Role of Data and Analytics